einarwh/experiments-in-powerblog/content/blog-posts/dry-data.md

 }
 ```

-Actually, it’s not too bad, but I’m not happy about the repeated chanting of new SqlParameter.
+Actually, it’s not too bad, but I’m not happy about the repeated chanting of **new SqlParameter**.
 We’ll introduce a simple abstraction to DRY up that too, and give us a syntax that’s a bit more succinct and declarative-looking.

 ```csharp
 public class StoredProcedure